green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 ### LM-Sensors

-Install the required libraries to read the temperature metrics:
+The required libraries are installed automatically via the `install.sh` call.
+However for completeness, these are the libraries installed:

 ```bash
 sudo apt install lm-sensors libsensors-dev libglib2.0-0 libglib2.0-dev